shahriarabiddut/Movie-Recommendation-System/README.md

    3.8 Dashboard simply Designed
 4. User profile and Interest Added
 5. Super Admin Added & Support System Updated!
+6. Recommendation is Based on User Interest and KNN used for this purpose 6.1 Euclidean Distance Used
+   6.2 Manhattan Distance Used

 ## Learning Laravel